AN/SPY-1: Description

 SPY-1B adopts VLSI, resulting in increased performance and reduced size and weight.
 For example, the electronic cabinets area was reduced from 11 to 5, with the corresponding weight reduced from 14700 lb to 10800 lb, and separate digital modules are reduced from 3,806 to 1,606.
 A 7-bit phase shifter replaced the 4-bit phase shifter in earlier models, with the corresponding weight of phase shifters in the face of the antenna reduced from 12000 lb to 7900 lb, and a reduction of the side lobe by 15 dB.
 There are 4,350 radiators with two side lobe cancellation antennae, each with two elements, and the radar uses eleven 16-bit microprocessors.
 The ability to counter steep diving missiles was improved with more energy at higher elevations or longer pulse.

 SPY-1B(V) is a development of earlier SPY-1B with moving target indication capability incorporated in 1997.

+An AN/SPY-1D(V) on JS Atago.

 SPY-1D was first installed on (DDG-51) in 1991, with all antennas in a single deckhouse.
 It is a variant of the -1B to fit the using the UYK-43 computer, with the main antenna also used as missile uplinks, thus eliminating the need for separate missile uplinks in earlier models.
 The AN/UYA-4 display in earlier models is replaced by the UYQ-21 display.
 Starting with Flight III (DDG-125), the Arleigh Burke class is being equipped with AN/SPY-6(V)1 radar from Raytheon; Flight IIA (DDG-79 to DDG-124) will be retrofitted with the AN/SPY-6(V)4 variant.

 SPY-1D(V), the Littoral Warfare Radar, was an upgrade introduced in 1998 with a new track initiation processor for high clutter near-coast operations, where the earlier "blue water" systems were especially weak.
 The waveform is coded and signal processing is improved.
 The ability to resist electronic attack was also improved.